infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

 },
 ```

-The new function take the type params (with default is `top`) and then pass diretly to the API url endpoint by using the template literal feature.
+The new function take the type params (with default is `top`) and then pass diretly to the API url endpoint by using the template literal feature of modern javascript.
 Now, run the command `yarn dev` and open `http://localhost:3000` to check if everything works.
 It should wokrs properly, however the problem is when you load the page first time, the `active` topic is not highlight, we need a solution for this.

 ```javascript
 created() {